hcstahl/Tableau/README.md

 1. The time measurment is in the column field</br>
 2. The category that is being measured is in the row field.</br>
 3. The size card is a calculated field that measures the difference between the start variable and end variable.</br>
-(This makes the length of the bars match the time difference)</br>
+4. This makes the length of the bars match the time difference.</br>
-4.The field uses the DATEDIFF function.</br>
+5.The field uses the DATEDIFF function.</br>
-5.This field is also in the text card to display the length of time to the user.</br>
+6.This field is also in the text card to display the length of time to the user.</br>
-6.There is a calculated field for a date difference of 0 to have a different color for items that have no time difference.</br>
+7.There is a calculated field for a date difference of 0 to have a different color for items that have no time difference.</br>

 # Population Pyramid
 The column fields holds two types of continious variables.</br>